moabukar/tech-vault/README.md

 - What are benefits of working with circuit breakers?
 - Define cascading failures and how to deal with those?
 - How can you deploy an API without disrupting traffic?
+- Explain what a Race condition is to a 5 year old?

 ### :small_blue_diamond: Golang